alishssh/Flask_API/README.md

 **Documentation**

-This Django app aims to load stock data from CSV file intolocal database and api to fetch data for individual stock based on the ticker.
+This Django app aims to load stock data from CSV file into local database and api to fetch data for individual stock based on the ticker.
 <br>

 **Tech Stack**